Barcelona in 3 Days: tips, what to see, and much more

 Lunch with the best views of Barcelona

 Whichever museum you have chosen to finish the morning tour, you will surely be hungry by now.
-If you have chosen the National Museum, the place I am going to propose you for lunch will be next to it, and if you have chosen the Miró Foundation you will only have to walk a few minutes.
+If you have chosen the National Museum, the place I'm going to propose for lunch will be next door, and if you have chosen the Miró Foundation you will only have to walk a few minutes.

 This is Óleum, the museum restaurant that offers an excellent gastronomic offer and also boasts one of the best views of the whole area, as it is located in the old Throne Room of the Museum.
 You can try some of the best local food while enjoying a privileged view of Plaza España.
 And if you prefer to go for tapas and wine, you also have the possibility to book a private gastronomic tour of Barcelona.
 Bon profit!